theluxury/cellar-door/README.md

 ### Donald Trump

 Donald Trump's last name is used frequently for sample hashtags, as #Trump appeared in the first tweet from tweets.txt to contain a hashtag, and I thought it would be both topical and humorous to keep using it.
-Note that this does not mean I support him, his parties, or the wall.
+Note that this does not mean I support him, his party, nor the wall.

 Please send any comments or questions to Mark Wang at zhengkaw@gmail.com